 Contact a San Diego Garbage Truck Accident Attorney Today

-Jurewitz Law Group represents clients who have been hurt in garbage truck accidents in San Diego.
+Jurewitz Law Group Injury & Accident Lawyers represents clients who have been hurt in truck accidents of all kinds in San Diego.
 We have the experience, the support staff, and resources necessary to take on negligent companies and insurers who are only looking out for their bottom line and not your health and wellbeing.
 We’ll negotiate for a fair settlement for the harm you’ve suffered, and if they won’t do the right thing and pay you, we’ll fight them in court.

 The only way you can get your injury claim started is to call us today.
 We are here to provide an honest evaluation of your case, so call (855) 236-1324 or fill out a form online to schedule your free consultation.